Azure/portaldocs/portal-sdk/generated/top-blades-resourcemenu.md

     * @param resourceIds The array of resource IDs for the supplemental data.
     * @param columns The array of columns for the supplemental data that is required.
     * @param refresh Optionally specify if the supplemental data needs to be refreshed for the specified resource IDs.
-    * @return A promise which will be resolved when data is ready to be streamed.
+    * @returns A promise which will be resolved when data is ready to be streamed.
     */
    public getSupplementalData(resourceIds: string[], columns: string[], refresh?: boolean): Promise<any> {
        return processSupplementalData(resourceIds, columns, this._updateMap, this.supplementalDataStream, this._dataContext.printerData, (printer) => {